-Compared with those who never reported asthma, those in any of the asthma onset categories were more likely to have a family history of asthma, low birthweight, breastfeeding <3 months, exposure to maternal smoking during pregnancy and any severe respiratory infection before 8 years of age (table 2).
-Maternal smoking during the first 2 years of life was slightly more common among those with asthma onset ≤ 8 , 9-13 or 14-19 years compared with never-asthma, but without a statistically significant association.
-The prevalence of rhinoconjunctivitis, eczema and allergic sensitisation at age 8 years was the highest for asthma onset ≤ 8 years and decreased by increasing age at asthma onset (figure 2).
+Compared with those who never reported asthma, those in any of the asthma onset categories were more likely to have a family history of asthma, low birthweight, breastfeeding<3 months, exposure to maternal smoking during pregnancy, and any severe respiratory infection before 8 years of age (Table 2).
+Maternal smoking during the first two years of life was slightly more common among those with asthma onset ≤8y, 9 to 13y or onset 14 to 19y compared to never physician-diagnosed asthma, but without a statistically significant association.
+The prevalence of rhinoconjunctivitis, eczema and allergic sensitization at age 8 years was the highest for asthma onset ≤8y and decreased by increasing age at asthma onset (Figure 2).